brunoamedeiros/bingo/README.md

 - Players can resume their game if they leave and return by entering the same name.
 - Animated interactions for word selection and drawing.
 - A festive theme matching the ACE TEAM logo and colors.
+- Generate and print Bingo cards with a customizable number of cards and grid size (5x5 or 4x4).

 ## Technologies Used